 Subject GCSE Food Preparation and Nutrition Exam Board Eduquas Assessment structure: Written examination: 1 hour 45 minutes.
 50% of the final mark Internal Assessment: 50% of the final mark Assessment 1.
 Food Investigation Assessment- 15% (8 hours) Assessment 2.
-Food Preparation Task- 35% Investigate, prepare, cook, serve, and evaluate a menu of 3 dishes for a set theme (12hrs) Topics covered in this Component 1: Principles of Food Preparation and Nutrition. course include: (Written exam) Food commodities Nutrition, diet, and good health The science of food Where food comes from Cooking and food preparation Component 2 : Food Preparation and Nutrition in Action.
+Food Preparation Task- 35% Investigate, prepare, cook, serve, and evaluate a menu of 3 dishes for a set theme (12hrs) Topics covered in this course include: Component 1: Principles of Food Preparation and Nutrition.
+(Written exam) Food commodities Nutrition, diet, and good health The science of food Where food comes from Cooking and food preparation Component 2: Food Preparation and Nutrition in Action.
 This is assessed through 2 exam board set assessments Assessment 1: (15%) An example of a task might be to practically investigate the effects of using different ingredients in shortcrust pastry and to produce a report to evidence your findings.
 Assessment 2: (35%) An example of this task might be to research, prepare and cook three dishes to promote the cuisine of a specific country or region that could be served on a themed menu for a local restaurant's International Week.
-This course is ideal for: Students learn through practical experimentation and skills development development Practically increasing knowledge, skills and confidence in working with a wide range of foods and preparation and cooking methods.
-Developing high level practical making skills. • Developing an understanding of food and health so that pupils can look after their own needs and those of others (life- skill) Developing an understanding of factors that influence the faceds that we get a group important athical according foods that we eat e.g. environmental, ethical, economic, social Exploring and understanding a range of ingredients and processor from different culinary traditions processes from different culinary traditions Being creative with food and enjoying working with and Drogroes from this developing new recipes Progress from this Level 2 and 3 courses in Catering and Hospitality COURSE: Food-related courses at A-Level (KEY STAGE 5 or possible Prospects careers) Food scientist, product development, hospitality and catering, F = = = = = 1 f = = 1 i dietician, sports nutrition, teaching, lecturing, health promotion For more information please contact: Mrs Brewer
+This course is ideal for: Students learn through practical experimentation and skills development Practically increasing knowledge, skills and confidence in working with a wide range of foods and preparation and cooking methods.
+Developing high level practical making skills.
+Developing an understanding of food and health so that pupils can look after their own needs and those of others (lifeskill) Developing an understanding of factors that influence the foods that we eat e.g. environmental, ethical, economic, social Exploring and understanding a range of ingredients and processes from different culinary traditions Being creative with food and enjoying working with and developing new recipes Progress from this course: (KEY STAGE 5 or possible careers) Level 2 and 3 courses in Catering and Hospitality Food-related courses at A-Level Prospects Food scientist, product development, hospitality and catering, dietician, sports nutrition, teaching, lecturing, health promotion For more information please contact: Mrs Brewer

 Subject Level 1 and 2 Cambridge National Certificate in Health and Social Care Exam Board: OCR Assessment structure: There are three units.
 Two units are coursework based and cover the topics of Health Promotion Campaigns and Supporting individuals through life stages.
 There is a written exam which is one hour and 15mins long on Principles of Care in Health & Social Care setting.
 Topics covered in this course include: Communication Skills - These cover verbal, written and electronic.
 You will also participate in an assessed presentation as part of your Health Promotion Campaign.
-The modules covered are: Principles of care in health and social care settings Supporting individuals through life events Health promotion campaigns Across the units you will be assessed on your ability to: Recall knowledge and show understanding Apply knowledge and understanding Analyse and evaluate knowledge, understanding and performance Demonstrate and apply skills and processes relevant to the subject area This course is ideal for: Students who have a desire to provide care for vulnerable people in society and want to understand key principles that underpin why and how this should be done.
+The modules covered are: • Principles of care in health and social care settings • Supporting individuals through life events • Health promotion campaigns Across the units you will be assessed on your ability to: • Recall knowledge and show understanding • Apply knowledge and understanding • Analyse and evaluate knowledge, understanding and performance • Demonstrate and apply skills and processes relevant to the subject area This course is ideal for: Students who have a desire to provide care for vulnerable people in society and want to understand key principles that underpin why and how this should be done.
 Progress from this course: (KEY STAGE 5 or possible careers) Level 3 Health/Social Care related courses/Sociology/Psychology/A-Level Science/Biology.
-NVQ and Apprenticeship route Careers: Paramedic, nurse/midwife, mental health worker, For more information childcare worker, occupational therapist, counsellor, radiographer plus many, many more.
-Mrs Watson please contact: Mrs Ferris
+NVQ and Apprenticeship route Careers: Paramedic, nurse/midwife, mental health worker, childcare worker, occupational therapist, counsellor, radiographer plus many, many more.
+For more information please contact: Mrs Watson Mrs Ferris